-Social media is an increasingly crowded area for nutritionists and dietitians.
-There’s a lot of noise online and when it comes to nutritional advice, not all of it is science-based or well-researched.
+Looking for nutrition social media content ideas that you can post to Instagram, Facebook, or other platforms?
+Social channels are an increasingly crowded area for nutritionists and dietitians – there’s a lot of noise online and when it comes to nutritional advice, not all of it is science-based or well-researched.
 So, how can you rise above the rest and attract clients to work with you?

-In this article – we share top social media tips for dietitians and nutritionists to build their online brand and secure freelance clients.
+In this article – we share nutrition social media content ideas and strategies to help dietitians and nutritionists build their online brand and secure freelance clients.

-Let’s start with a quick overview of the most effective social tactics…
+Let’s start with a quick overview of the most effective nutrition social media strategies…

 - Have a consistent look